Icho2/vasp_emu/examples/O2_relaxation/README.md

 POTENTIAL=OCP
 ```

 The INCAR file contains settings for our emulator.
-In this example, `IOPT` and `POTENTIAL` are the only tags that are not part of VASP. `IOPT` tells the emulator to `IBRION` specifies the optimizer, like in VASP.
+In this example, `IOPT` and `POTENTIAL` are the only tags that are not part of VASP. `IOPT=0` tells the emulator that `IBRION` specifies the optimizer, like in VASP.
 In this example, `IOPT=0` and `IBRION=1`.
 This means that this example will use the BFGS example.
 NOTE that in VASP, the "RMM-DIIS" optimizer would be used for the same settings. `POTENTIAL` tells the emulator which machine-learned potential to use.
-In this example, `POTENTIAL=OCP`, so a potential from the Open Catalyst Project (OCP) is being used.
+In this example, `POTENTIAL=OCP`, so a potential from OCP is being used.
 Since the INCAR does not also specify which potential, the default ("EquiformerV2-31M-S2EF-OC20-All+MD") is being used.

 ## Calculation and Expected Output